 “The players I choose to paint and spend countless hours working on are those that I really enjoy, admire, and are just great for the game.”

 Along with Negreanu and Hansen he's also captured Doyle Brunson and says he plans to continue the series.
-Check out more of his work here.

 2) Win a Tourney, Get a Sword.
 Like a Real, Heavy Sword